 Children's suffrage is the single best way to improve children's well-being

 Children's suffrage is vital to strong societies and democracies

 the argument for children's suffrage

-Children are just as impacted by politics as adults but not as equally represented.
-Rather, young people need to be able to hold politicians directly accountable to their own particular needs and interests.
+Children are just as impacted by political decisions as are adults.
+They need to be able to hold politicians directly accountable to their own particular lives and interests.

-Children will not vote for ill-informed policies.
-Rather, they will help societies to make more fully informed, long-term, and diverse policy choices, instead of flying a third blind.
+Children will help societies make more informed, long-term, and inclusive policy choices.
 Children's suffrage is needed for democracies to act democratically and effectively.

 "So long as I do not firmly and irrevocably possess the right to vote I do not possess myself."

 "The will of the people shall be the basis of the authority of government; this will shall be expressed in periodic and genuine elections which shall be by universal and equal suffrage."